Xomega-Net/Xomega.Docs/docs/tutorial/3-details/4-multi-select.md

 ## Removing child CRUD and views

-We will start by removing any elements related to the `reason` sub-object, that were added for us by the *Full CRUD with Views* generator that we ran initially on the `sales_order.xom` file.
-Those include operations, data objects and views, as shown below.
+We will start by removing any elements related to the `reason` sub-object, that have been added for us by the *Full CRUD with Views* generator that we ran initially on the `sales_order.xom` file.
+Those include operations, data objects, and views, as shown below.

 ```xml title="sales_order.xom"
   <objects>